baggachipz/tinylist/README.md

 4. ~~Markdown support for notes~~
 5. ~~Dark mode~~
 6. ~~True list view~~
-7. Enhance PWA 'add to homescreen' functionality
+7. ~~Enhance PWA 'add to homescreen' functionality~~
 8. Ability to 'pin' notes/checklists to the top
+9. Support for image attachments
-9. ~~Import/export of data~~
+10. ~~Import/export of data~~
-10. Internationalization
+11. Internationalization

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.